This chapter describes the Cisco IPS 6.2 system architecture, and contains the following topics:

-The Logger receives all syslog messages, except cron messages, that are at the level of informational and above (*.info;cron.none), and inserts them in to the Event Store as evErrors with the error severity set to Warning.
-The Logger and application logging are controlled through the service logger commands.
+Logger receives all syslog messages, except cron messages, that are at the level of informational and above (*.info;cron.none), and inserts them into Event Store as evErrors with the error severity set to Warning.
+Logger and application logging are controlled through the service logger commands.

 The InterfaceApp is a subsystem of the MainApp, which is used for configuring and managing the Ethernet interfaces on the IPS device.
 There are two types of interfaces—management interfaces and sensing interfaces.
 The management interface is used for managing the IPS device using management applications, such as the IDM, IME, CSM, or CLI.The sensing interfaces represent the packet interfaces, which are used for directing the traffic meant for inspection.
 In addition to configuration, the InterfaceApp also provides packet statistics for the interfaces.

 The InterfaceApp interacts with other applications on the IPS device such as the SensorApp, through control transactions.
 It also communicates with NIC drivers on each platform to set the interface properties such as speed, duplex, and so forth.
 The current interface configuration is stored by the InterfaceApp and used when the IPS device is started.

 NIC drivers on each platform send asynchronous events called notifications that are related to the state of the Ethernet interfaces, for example, link up and link down notification, to the InterfaceApp.
 The InterfaceApp collects these notifications and sends the appropriate events.